Get insider access

 2. Best Upper Mid-Range Office Headphones

 The Razer Barracuda Pro Wireless are the best headphones for work in the upper mid-range we've tested.
-At this price point, it's unlikely that you'll find nearly the same high-powered noise cancellation performance as the Bose QuietComfort Ultra Headphones.
+At this price point, it's unlikely that you'll find nearly the same high-powered noise cancellation performance as the Bose QuietComfort Ultra Headphones Wireless.
 However, if you're willing to sacrifice the performance of some features for a lower price point, these over-ears are still worth considering.
 Their integrated mic has a decent performance, so your voice is clear and easy to understand when you take calls or attend online meetings.
 They come with a wireless dongle that you can connect to your computer, and since they also support Bluetooth, you can use both technologies simultaneously to stay connected to your smartphone and PC.

 Their ANC system does a great job of blocking background noise like office chatter.
 They also last over 34 hours continuously and have a comfortable fit suitable for long days at your desk.
 They're well-built, but the hinges are a bit creaky, which can be annoying.
-Their versatile sound profile is suitable for most kinds of genres, and if you prefer a different sound, their companion app offers a graphic EQ and presets.
+Their versatile sound profile is suitable for most genres, and if you prefer a different sound, their companion app offers a graphic EQ and presets.

 See our review